benmaughan/spotlight.el/README.md

 The functionality is similar to e.g. `rgrep` with the advantages that

--   The search is quicker as it queries the spotlight database.
+-   The search can be quicker as it queries the spotlight database.
 -   The search can be performed dynamically, updating as the search string is changed
 -   The list of file names can be dynamically narrowed by typing a